 Do you want to connect more with other people in your life?

 Would you like to have a creative outlet?

 Do you want to join the jam session or orchestra in your town?

 Do you want to learn something amazing to remind yourself of what you are capable?

-Do you want to be a part of long-lasting family traditions to play an instrument?
+Do you want to be a part of long lasting family traditions of playing an instrument?

 Is it a long childhood dream that you want to fulfill?